CodingDojo-MEAN-01-19/SashaD/05-angular/02-fetch-data/tasks/README.md

 # RUN

-ng build in one terminal and yarn start in another once mongodb is running and yarn dependencies are working not npm.
+ng build in one terminal while making changes and yarn start in another once mongodb is running and yarn dependencies are working not npm.
 Open localhost:5000/ to get the index page

 # Tasks